-Like other businesses, the Group is exposed to a number of risks which may affect future financial performance.
-In addition to the financial risk management section below, the directors have identified the Group's material risks such as market competition and business interruption and are in the process of implementing a robust risk management framework.
+Like other businesses, the group is exposed to a number of risks which may affect future financial performance.
+In addition to the financial risk management section below, the directors have identified the group's material risks such as market competition and business interruption and are in the process of implementing a robust risk management framework.
+More information will be provided in the group's FY16 annual report.